igoltz/SquareOff/README.md

     npm install

+## Build

+    npm run build

-## Hacking
+## Enjoy

     npm start

-Then to test open two browser windows and go to http://localhost:3000 in both
+Then to test open two browser windows and go to http://localhost:8080 in both